lnagle/nyc-at-risk-housing/README.md

 1. Download the original data set from the link in the Housing Data section.
 Save it to the root directory of this project.
 2. Follow the instuctions in ./js/README.md
 3. Repeat step 2 from the main Installing and Running instructions

-## Roadmap

-- [x] Make filtered and formatted housing data ingestible into a local DB instance

 ## Notes